swainechen/chenlab-training/websites/gis-aws/content/08-StopTerminateEC2/09-TerminateEC2Instance.md

 We will now terminate the EC2 instance.

-**NOTE**:that we have already created an Image of the instance in the previous section of the workshop.
+**NOTE**: Ensure your previous EC2 image was successful; we'll be using it in the next portion of the workshop.
+In this segment, you will be terminating your EC2 instance.
+This is permanent and irreversible.
+However, using this EC2 image, it is possible to spin up an identical machine.
+In general, be very cautious when terminating machines.

 1. Select the EC2 instance from the list of instances.
-Click on **Actions** and choose and click on **Instance State** and further choose and click on **Terminate**
+Click on **Actions** and choose and click on **Instance State** and further choose and click on **Terminate**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2InstanceTerminate.png)

-2. On the Terminate Instance dialog, observe the note **Associated resources may incur costs after these instances are terminsated** and further clickon the **Delete EBS volume** to read the additional note.To porceed  select **Yes, terminate**.
+2. On the Terminate Instance dialog, observe the note "Associated resources may incur costs after these instances are terminated" and click  **Delete EBS Volume**.
+Read the additional note.
+To proceed, select **Yes, terminate**.

 ![AWS Management Console](/images/hpc-aws-parallelcluster-workshop/EC2InstanceTerminateConfirm.png)

 The instance will now be terminated.

-3. After a minute view the **Instance State** of the instance, it will indicate as **Terminated**
+3. After a minute view the **Instance State** of the instance, it will indicate **Terminated**.